tops4u/Ram-Tester/README.md

 # Vintage DRAM Tester
 Fast – Precise – Open for many 8-/16-bit systems like C64, C128, Amigas, Atari 800XL, 1040ST and others, Apple IIe, Spektrum and many more

+## What this project is
+A fast, open-source DIY DRAM tester for vintage RAM chips used in C64, Amiga, Atari, and other retro computers.
+Tests memory thoroughly in seconds and supports a wide range of chip types with optional OLED feedback.

 **As featured on:**

 - ***Hackaday*** (Dec 2025): "Cheap and Aggressive DRAM Chip Tester"